openXsensor/openXsensor/README.md

   * Can become a locator (to retreive lost model)
     * Uses a LORA module (SX1276/RFM95) to get a long range transmission
     * Uses a second Arduino pro mini (or Arduino nano) with a display and a LORA module
     * display the GPS position and strength of signal (as goniometer)

 Note: Setup is done editing manually the files oXs_config_basic.h and in some cases oXs_config_advanced.h
 	  All details about the requirements and the way to configure oXs are given in the file oXs_config_description.h Some explanations are given in wiki (but are not 100% up to date).
-It is higtly recommended to read oXs_config_description.h
+It is higtly recommended to read oXs_config_description.h.

-      The latest version of the project includes an oXs configurator.
+Note: The latest version of the project includes an oXs configurator.
 It allows:
    * to generate the config files using a graphical user interface.
    * to save/reload several sets of parameters.
    * to view the documentation (content of file oXs_description.h It requires that Python3.7 is installed.
 Still, for Windows 10, there is precompiled package that does not require to install Python.
 The configurator supports most (but not all oXs setup parameters) so, in some cases, you still have to edit the config files manually.